 product A or B, is the same ton of carbon that's either being abated or removed.
-Where the webble has come in the past year or so is not so much that people were doubting whether the SDGs were there or whether the benefits would go into the local communities, but rather whether the carbon baseline is right.
+Where the wobble has come in the past year or so is not so much that people were doubting whether the SDGs were there or whether the benefits would go into the local communities, but rather whether the carbon baseline is right.
 As a minimum, we must get the accounting of the carbon element right.
 Everything else - the spreads, the base risk or the differentiation between product A and product B - can have different regulatory bodies and standards built up around that, but the base case must be, if I'm buying a ton of carbon, it must be a ton of carbon.
-YEAR AHEAD ENERGY OUTLOOK 2024 Could 2024 be the Year that Energy Markets Find Stability?
+Could 2024 be the Year that Energy Markets Find Stability?

-Jorge Montepeque President & Founder, Global Markets Outlook for all prices amid global GDP aspectations for 20247 What is most perplexing is that energy is very cheap relative to anything else, so at some point, this will have to adjust.
-Looking at the global economy, if we compare the two centers of activity - the 'north' is struggling - which is essentially.
-China, Japan, South Korea, Russia, Western Europe and the US.
-There have been a lot of bod decisions, such as sanctions that are dragging down some of those economies and with that, oil consumption.
+Jorge Montepeque President & Founder, Global Markets Outlook for oil prices amid global GDP expectations for 2024?
+What is most perplexing is that energy is very cheap relative to anything else, so at some point, this will have to adjust.
+Looking at the global economy, if we compare the two centers of activity - the 'north' is struggling - which is essentially China, Japan, South Korea, Russia, Western Europe and the US.
+There have been a lot of bad decisions, such as sanctions that are dragging down some of those economies and with that, oil consumption.
 Meanwhile, continents like Africa and Latin America are surpassing everyone on a GDP growth basis and so energy demand there is rising.
-That won't counter-belance the slowness of the developed world, but they're catching up very fast.
-The other major brend we are starting to feel the impact of is demographics.
+That won't counter-balance the slowness of the developed world, but they're catching up very fast.
+The other major trend we are starting to feel the impact of is demographics.
 The 'north' has started to shrink while the 'global south' grows.
 China has added less than 10 million children to its population per year for two consecutive years.
 The world is resetting in a major way and its unstoppable.
 Can we expect Chinese demand to lend the usual support to oil markets?
-China is not being seen as the big saviour orbig driver of demand, its economy has topped out and is hitting some buffers.
-The intrustveness by the central government to try and guide the economy has not worked.
-They need to resot and liberalise it so that it can have the momentum to move shead.
-As for other cents of North Asia, Japan is inthe doldrums and South Korea is not booming.
-Where we do see growth is in the south in countries the indonesia.
-So, for the oil world, the focus now needs to be on those countries in Asia, on Africa, or the Middle East and on Latin America.
+China is not being seen as the big saviour or big driver of demand.
+Its economy has topped out and is hitting some buffers.
+The intrusiveness by the central government to try and guide the economy has not worked.
+They need to reset and liberalise it so that it can have the momentum to move ahead.
+As for other parts of North Asia.
+Japan is in the doldrums and South Korea is not booming.
+Where we do see growth is in the south in countries like Indonesia.
+So. for the oil world, the focus now needs to be on those countries in Asia, on Africa, on the Middle Fast and on Latin America.

-Where in CPEC+ posttlored on supply at the beginning at 2026?
+Where is OPEC+ positioned on supply at the beginning of 2024?
 Middle Eastern producers will continue to be at the center of global supply.
 Other areas, such as Guyana, will take many years for new supply to come in, so that won't change the dial.
 Russia is drilling a lot for new oil, and despite sanctions, last year had its highest rates, but it's also working within OPEC+.
-So, what OPEC needs to do is manage the seasonal effects for demand, and any geopolitical disruptions to things like shipping. to the Soudi-Russia alifance within DREC+ security Saudi is focusing on price and Russia on production.
-The sanctions have had an impact in that the tendency for Russia is to produce as much as it can.
-And if that damages price, it will cause friction with Saudi Arabia.
-But the two are overall Will a switch from a year of monetary tightening to a year of monetary easing be Bullish or Bearlsh for oil prices?
+So, what OPEC needs to do is manage the seasonal effects for demand, and any geopolitical disruptions to things like shipping.
+Is the Saudi- Russia alliance within OPEC+ secure?